ianrastall/text-utils/books/ada/book-ada-02.md

 Metric_Force := Imperial_Force (10.0); -- Error: incompatible types
 ```

-#### Java: Object-Oriented Typing with Limited Constraints
+#### Java: Object-Oriented Typing with Guard Rails You Build

-Java has a strong static type system but lacks user-defined constraints.
+Java has a strong static type system, yet it relies on developers to layer
-Consider a temperature range:
+domain-specific constraints on top of primitives.
+Consider a temperature
+range:

 ```java
 // Java: no built-in range enforcement